fboucquez/symbol-bootstrap/docs/presetGuides.md

 -   `PROMPT_MAIN`: Main Private Keys are not stored in the target's `addresses.yml` file.
 Bootstrap will prompt for the Main Private Key when generating certificates, or transactions need to be signed in the `link` and `enrolProgram` commands.
 -   `PROMPT_ALL`: No Private Key is stored in the target's `addresses.yml` file.
 Bootstrap will prompt for the Private Keys when they are required in the different commands.

-When using the `PROMPT_*` security mode, Bootstrap may ask for Private Keys when running the different commands.
-It may not be suitable for automatic scripting.
+When using the `PROMPT` security modes Bootstrap may ask for private keys when running the different commands.
+This may not be suitable for automatic scripting.

-Bootstrap will reject `PROMPT_*` security mode when an account is randomly generated.
-Otherwise, the generated account won't be stored anywhere.
+Bootstrap will reject `PROMPT` security modes when an account is being randomly generated.
+Otherwise, the generated account wouldn't be stored anywhere.

 ### Never stored Main Private Key.